-- identify and use information to define key business issues; - demonstrate understanding of the business, its strategy, industry and wider context; - demonstrate the impact of ethics on the objectives and methods of an organisation; - identify and explain the ethical implications of strategic proposals; - demonstrate relevant technical knowledge; - perform appropriate analysis of numerical data using spreadsheets and demonstrate an understanding of what is relevant; and - use data analysis to develop and illustrate an answer.
+- identify and use information, including data visualisations, to define key business issues; - demonstrate understanding of the business, its strategy, industry and wider context; - demonstrate the impact of ethics on the objectives and methods of an organisation; - identify and explain the ethical and sustainability implications of strategic proposals; - demonstrate relevant technical knowledge; - perform appropriate analysis of numerical data using spreadsheets and demonstrate an understanding of what is relevant; and - use data analysis to develop and illustrate an answer.

-- Recognise and evaluate bias and varying quality in data and evidence - Identify and appraise assumptions or faults in arguments - Identify and evaluate gaps in evidence - Identify and appraise inconsistencies and contradictory information - Assess interaction of information from different sources - Exercise ethical judgement

-- Appreciate when more expert help is required - Identify and explain related issues in scenarios - Assess different stakeholder perspectives when evaluating options - Retain an overview of the business issue or scenario - Appraise corporate responsibility and sustainability issues - Appraise the effects of alternative future scenarios - Appraise ethical, public interest and regulatory issues
+Apply professional scepticism and critical thinking: Relate issues to the environment: Recognise and evaluate bias and varying quality in data and evidence.
+Identify and appraise assumptions or faults in arguments.
+Identify and evaluate gaps in evidence.
+Identify and appraise inconsistencies and contradictory information.
+Assess interaction of information from different sources.
+Exercise ethical judgement.
+Appreciate when more expert help is required.
+Identify and explain related issues in scenarios.
+Assess different stakeholder perspectives when evaluating options.
+Retain an overview of the business issue or scenario.
+Appraise corporate responsibility and sustainability issues.
+Appraise the effects of alternative future scenarios.
+Appraise ethical, public interest and regulatory issues.